nrfconnect/sdk-nrf/doc/nrf/ug_gzll.rst

 The Host can send data to the Device by piggybacking data in an acknowledgment (ACK) packet.
 Therefore, the Host must wait for a packet from the Device before it can send any data to it.

-You can build more sophisticated Gazell networks, since a single Device can speak to several Hosts and any node can change between the two modes.
+You can build more sophisticated Gazell networks, since a single Device can speak to at least two Hosts and any node can change between the two roles.
 However, this requires the application to coordinate such a network.

-This document focuses on the typical use case of a star network with static modes.
+This document focuses on the typical use case of a star network with static roles.

 Setting up a Gazell application
 *******************************